-On citizens’ rights, under the deal, EU nationals in the UK and Britons in the EU – plus family members – will retain residency and social security rights after Brexit.
-Freedom to move and live within the EU and UK continues during the transition period.
-People will be allowed to stay when it ends and apply for permanent residence after five years.
+On citizens’ rights, under the deal, EU nationals in the UK and Britons in the EU – plus family members – would retain residency and social security rights after Brexit.
+Freedom to move and live within the EU and UK would continue during the transition period.
+People would be allowed to stay when it ends and apply for permanent residence after five years.

 The controversial backstop